Table of Contents

 Betahistine (Serc) is typically prescribed to relieve vertigo symptoms, especially in Meniere’s disease.
 Betahistine works well for those with vestibular (inner ear) problems and increases blood flow to certain parts of the ear.
 Increasing the blood flow reduces the amount of fluid in the ear and relieves ear pressure and vertigo.
 Prescription medicines are helpful, but there are activities you can do at home to also improve your chronic dizziness.
 Read on to learn more about home remedies and exercises you can perform to improve vertigo symptoms.

 This exercise is a go-to strategy for many people who experience vertigo.
 It is especially helpful for those who experience BPPV.
-Follow these steps to perform this exercise at home:
+Follow these steps to perform this exercise at home (example given for right-sided BPPV):

 - Sit upright on a flat surface with a pillow behind you, legs outstretched.

-- When your head is tilted, quickly recline with your head on the pillow.
+- When your head is tilted, quickly recline with your shoulders on the pillow and your head hanging onto the bed.
 Stay in this position for 30 seconds.

-- In this position, turn your head to the left, a full 90 degrees, without tilting your neck.
+- In this position, turn your head to the left, a full 90 degrees, without tilting your neck (wait another 30 sec).

 This exercise can be repeated three times in a row.
 You may feel dizzy during each movement, but that feeling should subside if it is done correctly.
 Someone may assist you with this maneuver by guiding your head.
 According to the Institute for Quality and Efficiency in Health Care says 52 out of 100 people experience relief from this maneuver.